Category Archives: Danish Royals

 Frederik had five half-siblings from his father’s first marriage to Princess Louisa of Great Britain, daughter of King George II of Great Britain:

 Frederik received an excellent education as he was the second in the line of succession after his elder half-brother Christian.
 Among Frederik’s teachers were Jens Schielderup Sneedorff, author and professor of political science, and Ove Høegh-Guldberg, statesman and historian.
-In 1766, when Frederik was 13-years-old, his father died at the age of 42 and he was succeeded by his 17-year-old son from his first marriage as King Christian VII.
-From 1766 – 1768, Frederik was the heir to the Danish throne until the birth of Christian VII’s son, the future King Frederik VI.
+In 1766, when Frederik was 13-years-old, his father King Frederik V died at the age of 42, and was succeeded by his 17-year-old son from his first marriage as King Christian VII.
+From 1766 – 1768, Frederik was the heir to the Danish throne until the birth of King Christian VII’s son, the future King Frederik VI.

-Sophia Frederica of Mecklenburg-Schwerin by Georg David Matthieu; Credit – Wikipedia
+Frederik’s wife Sophia Frederica of Mecklenburg-Schwerin; Credit – Wikipedia

-The couple had two stillborn daughters before the birth of their five children:
+The couple had two stillborn daughters before the birth of five children:

-Frederik’s half-brother, King Christian VII of Denmark by Louis-Michel van Loo; Credit – Wikipedia
+Frederik’s half-brother, King Christian VII of Denmark; Credit – Wikipedia

 Soon after the succession of Frederik’s half-brother King Christian VII, it became clear that he was not quite normal.
 Christian had been personable and intelligent as a child but he had been poorly educated and terrorized by a brutal governor, Christian Ditlev Reventlow, Count of Reventlow.
 It is unknown if Christian’s mental illness was caused by the brutal treatment of Reventlow, possible porphyria inherited from his Hanover mother, or schizophrenia.
 Christian’s behavior wandered into excesses, especially sexual promiscuity.
 His symptoms included paranoia, self-mutilation, and hallucinations.
 It was becoming clearer and clearer that Christian could not fulfill his role as king.

-On a trip that had been arranged because it was believed that new environments could change Christian’s behavior, Christian became acquainted with the physician Johann Friedrich Struensee.
+During a trip arranged because it was believed that new environments could change Christian’s behavior, Christian became acquainted with the physician Johann Friedrich Struensee.
 Struensee was the first person who understood that Christian was seriously ill.
 When Christian came home from the trip, Struensee accompanied him and was employed as Christian’s personal physician.
 Because of Christian’s confidence in him, Struensee gained political power.
 He also became the lover of the ill-treated Caroline Matilda, whose marriage was less than satisfactory.
-When Caroline Matilda gave birth to her daughter Louise, no one doubted that Struensee was the father of the princess.
-Eventually, Frederik’s mother, Queen Dowager Juliana Maria, maneuvered a coup that would bring about the fall of Struensee and discredit Caroline Matilda.
-Juliana Maria arranged for King Christian VII to sign the arrest warrant of Struensee after she had already made the arrest in the name of the king.
+When Caroline Matilda gave birth to her daughter Louise, no one doubted that Struensee was her father.
+Eventually, Frederik’s mother Queen Dowager Juliana Maria maneuvered a coup that would bring about the fall of Struensee and discredit Caroline Matilda.
+She arranged for King Christian VII to sign Struensee’s arrest warrant after he had already been arrested.
 In 1772, Struensee was executed and Caroline Matilda was exiled.

 Juliana Maria of Brunswick-Wolfenbüttel with a portrait of her son Hereditary Prince Frederick; Credit – Wikipedia